codingmt/Mt.GraphQL/GraphQL.Api.Server/README.md

 # Server configuration
 To customize the way entities can be queried, they can be configured in the startup of the API using `GraphqlConfiguration.Configure<>()`.
 You can configure
 - the maximum page size, globally and per entity
+- which column to order by if not specified in the query
 - which columns can be used for fitering and sorting (to avoid poorly performing queries which filter on database columns that aren't indexed)
 - which serialization attributes should be applied to properties
 - which properties should be hidden